Betterez/btrz-pdf/docs/index.md

 * ## direction

+Default is text not rotated.

-You can add `"direction": "vertical"` to rotate the text and barcodes in the template 90 degrees.
+You can add `"direction": "rotate-right"` to rotate the text and barcodes in the template 90 degrees.
+You can add `"direction": "inverse"` to rotate the text and barcodes in the template 180 degrees.
+You can add `"direction": "rotate-left"` to rotate the text and barcodes in the template 270 degrees.

 ## Custom tags

 * ## barcode